New Student FAQS

 You may absolutely NOT bring:

-- Candles or lanterns.
+• Candles or incense.
 They have been the primary source of fires on campus

-- Drug paraphernalia including pipes, bongs, hookahs, etc.
+• Drug paraphernalia and other smoking devices including pipes, bongs, hookahs, e cigarettes, etc.

 Possession of any of the above items may result in the forfeiture of your on-campus housing as well as University and criminal sanctions.
 Students can expect serious and immediate disciplinary action if these policies are violated.
-For more information about specific rules and policies related to these items, refer to Porter's Policies page or go to http://www2.ucsc.edu/judicial/.
+For more information about specific rules and policies refer to http://deanofstudents.ucsc.edu/student-conduct/index.html.

 Do you offer accommodations for students with disabilities?

-We do and are happy to work with our students to find the best possible space for them at Porter College.
+We do work with our students to find the best possible space for them at Porter College.
 If you have a need for a disability-related accommodation, then please visit the Disability Resource Center's web page and fill out a Housing Accommodation Form.
 This may be found at http://drc.ucsc.edu/

 Can I cook in my room?